Death of the Defendant in a Personal Injury Lawsuit

 How Do You Find the Executor or Administrator of an Estate?

 Finding the executor or administrator can be a challenge.
-You basically have to search all of the possible probate Courts that a probate is likely to be filed in.
-If there is no probate pending, then you can identify the persons who are the legal heirs of the person and file a motion for scire facias substitution requesting that the Court substitute that person as the defendant’s acting executor for purposes of the pending lawsuit.
+The plaintiff’s lawyer has to search all of the possible probate Courts where a probate is likely to be filed.
+If there is no probate pending, then he can identify the persons who are the legal heirs of the person and file a motion for scire facias substitution requesting that the Court substitute that person as the defendant’s acting executor for purposes of the pending lawsuit.

 The Suggestion of Death Form